mesax1/juanpml/src/content/projects/12tren.md

 ## Impact

 The AI-enhanced transportation solutions significantly improved operational efficiency, reduced costs, and enhanced customer satisfaction through better route planning and demand management.
 The predictive capabilities enabled proactive decision-making and resource optimization.

-## Technologies Used

-The project leveraged advanced machine learning and optimization algorithms specifically designed for transportation and logistics applications, ensuring efficient and reliable mobility solutions.